thewoolleyman/gitrflow/README.md

 of files which changed, and a terse commit message of *"merge branch uber_epic into master"*.

-## Goals and Benefits of rebase vs. merge workflow
+## Goals and Benefits of rebase over a merge workflow

 TODO: flesh this out